berryma4/metadata-forms-gui-archive/documentation/actions_roadmap.md

 * When displaying dental claim on phone in portrait the text widgets are indented but radio buttons are not.
 None should be indented on mobile devices.
 * Prevent Lookup, formload and autosuggest  from being fired twice because the on-change and on-update are both hitting autosuggest.
+* DONE:2020-02-17: ProvDemo: Allow tables to be rendered with a series of DIV instead of a table while retaining custom array.  this can allow wrapping of columns which is not possible with normal table.
 * ProvDemo: Search multi-word tokens are failing in search due to escaping that is slightly different.
 Need to duplicate exact functionality from the python make safe function.
+* ProvDemo: Option to render Table as a set of nested DIV rather than the Table Syntax
+* ProvDemo: Move the Collaps Expand Icon inside the field group label.
+* ProvDemo: Add Status field at the bottom of Group and at bottom of Table.
+* ProvDemo: Provider Detail, Languages Needs Multi-select dropdown.
+* ProvDemo: Provider Detail, Contact, email.
+Default needs custom function to only allow one of the array elements to be selected as default.
 * ProvDemo: Provider search should filter non primary keys using a string prefix.
+* ProvDemo: PythonConv:  License with License state should be a segmented key.
+So we can search for license only within the specified state.
+Screens 11 to 13.
 * ProvDemo:  Search rendering is Should render specified column name list rather than headers from server.
 This is a mapping issues. not respecting column list with proper headers for simple search results.
+* ProvDemo: Ability to render optional or mandatory tag after label.
 * DONE:JOE:2020-02-16: ProvDemo:  State widget should be rendered from list of states returned from service
 * Client side search needs to render headers from widget spec.
 * Client side search needs to render columns based on a named widget spec.